asafamr/SymPatternWSI/README.md

 Additionally, a SemEval .key file will be created inside the "debug" dir.
 This file will contain a mapping from the task dataset entries to their induced senses.
-The SemEval task code evaluate this mapping and produce two metric scores: FNMI and FBC as described in the paper.
+The SemEval task code evaluates this mapping and produce two metric scores: FNMI and FBC as described in the paper.
 You can re-run this key file evaluation using evaluate_key.sh